FAQ

 Batch Calculation runs the same valuation model for multiple tickers.

-Results appear in a sortable table so multiple companies can be compared quickly.
+Results stream into a sortable table row by row so multiple companies can be compared quickly under one consistent settings set.

 How many tickers can be analyzed at once?